tommyettinger/anim8-gdx/README.md

       don't appear at all, but mid- and high-frequency patterns are very common.
 2D blue noise is common in graphics code, often as a texture but sometimes as a sequence of points; it is used here because most vertebrate eyes employ a blue-noise distribution for sensory cells, and this makes blue noise appear natural to the human eye.
-    - This is mostly a typical blue-noise dither; it uses a different blue noise texture for each channel, but it also uses a 8x8 Bayer matrix (the type used by PATTERN dither, just larger here) to adjust lightness.
+    - This is mostly a typical blue-noise dither; it uses a different blue noise texture for each channel.
-      - The combination of a Bayer matrix and blue noise disrupts both the spongy pattern of the blue noise and the repetitive/linear artifacts of the matrix.
     - BLUE_NOISE looks good for many animations because the dithered pixels don't move around between frames.
 This is especially true for pixel art animations, where flat areas of one color should really stay that color.
     - I should probably credit Alan Wolfe for writing so many invaluable articles about blue noise,